timvink/mkdocs-print-site-plugin/docs/options.md

 :   Default `false`.
 When enabled, a cover page is added to the print page, displaying the `site_title` and other information from the `mkdocs.yml` file.
 See also [Customizing the cover page](customization/cover_page.md)

 `cover_page_template`
 :   Default `""`.
 The path to a custom cover page template to use.
-See [Customizing the cover page](customization/cover_page.md) for more info.
+See [Customizing the Cover Page](customization/cover_page.md) for more info.

+`exclude`
+: Default is empty.
+Allows to specify a list of page source paths that should not be included in the print page.
+See [Do Not Print](customization/do_not_print.md#ignoring-an-entire-page) for more info.